 Medical Billing Analysts offers litigation support services nationwide, with offices in New York, New Jersey, Connecticut, Pennsylvania, Georgia, Florida, Texas, Nevada & California.
 Medical Billing Analysts represents both defendants and plaintiffs with regard to improper medical billing and coding.

 The team of MBA professionals will review the hospital, medical and therapy bills to determine the value of past medical expenses, and based on local CPT codes they can also perform a Cost Projection Analysis of future costs.
-Through meticulous analysis, we can justify reasonable cost of services which assists in resolving the case.
+Through meticulous analysis, we can justify the reasonable cost of services which assists in resolving the case.

 Contact Medical Billing Analysts by phone or email at 800-292-1919 or email@example.com.
 We’re here for you, whether you need an evaluation of a single charge or a complex injury case.